iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

    kubectl apply -f mongodb-service.yaml
    ```

-### Create MongoDB cluster use pv provided for Iomesh Storage
+### Create MongoDB cluster use pv provided for IOMesh Storage

 1. Using a statefulset to create a MongoDB cluster